GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Deathmatch 2v2 and 3v3 are usually only available through custom games, but sometimes the ranked off-season will include a matchmaker for deathmatch as a mini-season for 2 weeks.
 If 2s or 3s aren’t active at the moment. check out this video to see what they are like.

 In unranked you can queue with 5 players, but once you are able to play ranked there will be a limit on the number of players you can queue with.
 Ranked becomes available when you reach rank 20, which takes on average 54 games of unranked to reach.
 Once you are able to play ranked, you can compete for rating and obtain improved rewards.
-You are only allowed to duo queue in ranked.
 A season of ranked will last around 8 weeks.
-During the off-season which can be around 2 weeks, there may be a mini-season that allows you to queue in for 2v2 or 3v3 or some other different game mode.

-Reward tracks also give players the choice to progress rewards toward PvE map rewards, allowing them to substitute PvP for grinding a PvE map.
-These progress in both unranked and ranked. and can give tons of skins.
+Reward Tracks give players the choice to progress rewards toward PvE map rewards, allowing them to substitute PvP for grinding a PvE map.
+These progress in both unranked and ranked. and can give tons of unique skins.

 Settings and Keybinds